sergeinack3/PowerEduc/admin/tool/componentlibrary/content/library/powereduc-templates.md

 This allows you to document any mustache template in the component library.

-## Moodle templates with custom data
+## PowerEduc templates with custom data

-Not all templates found in Moodle core are will documented with example JSON formatted data (see the variables tab for the notification_error).
+Not all templates found in PowerEduc core are will documented with example JSON formatted data (see the variables tab for the notification_error).
 To use custom Json data please use this (shortcode) syntax:

 ```
 {{</* mustache template="core/notification_error" */>}}